PowerBurger/IES-Simulator/README.md

 UNITY

 First of all, you'll need unity.
-That's the "game engine" we used to make the game.
+That's the engine we used to make the game.
 1. Go to unity3d.com
 2. Create an account
 3. Click Get Unity